-You can search our online catalogue to find items you would like to view.
+You can search our online catalogue to find items you would like to view at the archives service within the Treasure House.
 Once you have found an item that you would like to view, make a note of the item's finding number, then order documents and request an appointment by completing the archives service request form (opens in a new window).
 You can request multiple items at once through this form.
+You can request copies of some items for a small charge.

 The online catalogue doesn't display the item itself.
 The catalogue has information about all the archive collections and some of the local studies collections.
 Our catalogue will give you detailed descriptions of our collections which you can then view at the archives service within the Treasure House.
 Items are viewed in the archives and local studies research room at no charge.